bakercp/ofxFAISS/README.md

 # ofxFAISS
 An openFrameworks addon for FAISS - "efficient similarity search and clustering of dense vectors."

+More on the library, including tutorials and lots of great documentation [here](https://github.com/facebookresearch/faiss).

 ## Installation
 ### OSX